 The intervention of industrial robots in the conventional process has positively impacted the manufacturing industry on the verge of a glorious revolution.
-Manufacturing processes are now transforming into a better, efficient, cost-effective, and more intelligent process wherein complex processes are sorted within a matter of seconds.
+As a result, manufacturing processes are transforming into better, efficient, cost-effective, and more intelligent processes wherein complex processes are sorted within seconds.

 A slew of job opportunities in manufacturing is on the rise as robotics and manufacturing progress with each other.
-These jobs are not only more desirable but also pose a safer, pressure-free work environment.
+These jobs are more desirable and pose a safer, pressure-free work environment.

-The human generation is progressing at an undigestable phase wherein every tech geek and tech user expects and demands their electronic equipment to perform a multitude of tasks, thereby shaping up a newer field of flexible robotics.
+The human generation is progressing at an undigestable phase wherein every tech geek and tech user expects and demands their electronic equipment to perform many tasks, thereby shaping up a newer field of flexible robotics.
 Thus, electronics manufacturing is heavy in assembly, designing, manufacturing, and dispensing and extends its applicability in the service sector from packaging and shipping to responding to customer grievances.

 For instance, in the earlier days, Accelerometers cost hundreds of dollars each.
-All smartphones can currently measure direction, heart rate, acceleration, capture stunning video, fix geographical location, interface with other devices, transmit across several bands of the spectrum, and offer guidance as well — functionality robots thus need to maneuver our world productively.
+However, all smartphones can currently measure direction, heart rate, and acceleration, capture stunning video, fix geographical location, interface with other devices, and transmit several spectrum bands.
+Offer guidance — functionality robots thus need to maneuver our world productively.

 The man-machine collaboration will be the need of the hour with enhanced efficiency across the entire manufacturing and industrial sector, with an entirely new horizon of competitiveness, innovation, efficiency, safety, and production.

-With time progress, the boundaries amongst smart electronic material, biology, mechanical understanding, artificial intelligence, and embodiment are converging.
+As time progress, the boundaries amongst innovative electronic material, biology, mechanical understanding, artificial intelligence, and embodiment are converging.
 The robotic impact can thus cure us of diseases like cancer or even severely attack the human race with an intensity multifold than nuclear weapons.
 What a result we can expect!